OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/github.md

-# Initial Project Setup / GitHub
+# Initial Project Setup / GitHub Git Repository

 The initial StateCU code for OpenCDSS was originally loaded into a private GitHub repository maintained by Jim Brannon in 2011 and was never made public.
 The repository had minimal structure and was mainly a home for the StateCU source code for a single developer.